Veer-Zaara: Cast and crew

-Shah Rukh Khan, Preity Zinta, were cast as the eponymous star-crossed lovers, and Rani Mukerji the lawyer.
+Shah Rukh Khan, and Preity Zinta, were cast as the eponymous star-crossed lovers, and Rani Mukerji, as the lawyer.

 Shah Rukh Khan was cast in the lead role of Veer.
 Khan shortly played a 60-year-old man in the film, which he felt was a difficult role for him.

-According to Chopra, Zinta was a person whose "looks and personality could be transformed."
-He wanted to break the Western stereotype characters played by Zinta.
+Kajol was the original first choice for the title role of Zaara, but she turned it down due to her pregnancy.
+The role then went to Preity Zinta.

 Zinta was interested in being a part of the film due to Chopra's finesse as a director.
 She also felt that it was time to move on from war-oriented films with Pakistan, saying, "I thought that was a great message to have in a film and I think what our governments can't do... what our government cannot do, our cinema can do and this film is truly doing that."
 Zinta had to attend various lessons for improving her diction for speaking Urdu.
 Though excited at first, she later "got knots in her stomach" worrying about her performance, but Chopra assured her.

 Based on the Pakistani human rights activist Asma Jehangir, the role of Saamiya Siddiqui was initially offered to Aishwarya Rai Bachchan and Pakistani actress Nadia Jamil, but upon their refusal, it went to Rani Mukherji.
 Amitabh Bachchan and Hema Malini were cast as Veer's foster parents.
 This marked the first time Bachchan was directed by Chopra after Silsila (1981) and Malini's reunion with the director after Vijay (1988).
 Manoj Bajpayee was cast as Zaara's fiancé, a role which was originally offered to Ajay Devgn.
 In 2017, while promoting Aiyaary, Bajpayee revealed that Chopra used to often worry about the film's possible failure.
 Real-life couple Anupam Kher and Kirron Kher appear in the film as Saamiya's mentor and Zaara's mother respectively, though they do not share the same frame.
 Other cast members included Divya Dutta, Zohra Sehgal, Akhilendra Mishra, and Tom Alter.
 Chopra denied the existence of a rivalry between the co-actors in the film, when asked about it in an interview with The Quint.

-In addition to writing the story and screenplay, Aditya co-produced the film along with his father under the banner Yash Raj Films.
+In addition to writing the story and script, Aditya co-produced the film along with his father under the Yash Raj Films banner.
 The film's costumes were handled by Manish Malhotra.
 Khan's costumes were specifically designed by Karan Johar.
 Mandira Shukla was the film's costume designer.
 Anil Mehta, the cinematographer, was requested by Chopra to give the scenes a feel of olden times, in contrast with other films of the time like Kal Ho Naa Ho (2003).
-Sharmishta Roy, daughter of art director Sudhendu Roy, was chosen as the art director.
+Sharmishta Roy, who had worked on Johar's Kabhi Khushi Kabhie Gham (2001), was chosen as the art director.
 Saroj Khan and Vaibhavi Merchant were the choreographers.
 Allan Amin was the action director.